 Check Out: Current Personal Loan Interest Rates

-Factors that determine your personal loan rate
+Factors that determine your personal loan interest rate

 - Credit score: Your credit score is one of the most important determining factors when it comes to the rate you’ll get.
-Higher scores equate to lower rates and vice versa.
+Higher scores typically equate to lower rates and vice versa.

 - Income: A high income can help you get a low rate, sometimes even if your credit isn’t perfect.
 At a minimum, your income should be sufficient to cover your current debt obligations plus the new one you want to take on.

 - Loan purpose: What you intend to do with the loan can impact the rate you get.
-For instance, home improvement loans and credit card consolidation loans through LightStream tend to have lower interest rates compared to loans for medical and family planning.
+For instance, home improvement loans and credit card consolidation loans through LightStream tend to have lower interest rates compared to loans for medical expenses and family planning.

 - Repayment term: Shorter repayment terms tend to have lower interest rates and vice versa.
 In other words, a shorter loan term, though it increases your monthly payment, can save you a lot of money on interest compared to a longer-term loan.